 |Yes||112/134 (83.6)||93/120 (77.5)||(-4.2, 16.4)|

 TYGACIL (tigecycline) for injection is supplied in a single-dose 5 mL glass vial or 10 mL glass vial, each containing 50 mg tigecycline lyophilized powder for reconstitution.

 Prior to reconstitution, TYGACIL should be stored at 20° to 25°C (68° to 77°F); excursions permitted to 15° to 30°C (59° to 86°F).
 [See USP Controlled Room Temperature.]
 The reconstituted solution of TYGACIL may be stored at room temperature (not to exceed 25°C/77°F) for up to 24 hours (up to 6 hours in the vial and the remaining time in the intravenous bag) [see Dosage and Administration (2.1)].

-- Advise patients, their families, or caregivers that diarrhea is a common problem caused by antibacterial drugs.
+Advise patients, their families, or caregivers that diarrhea is a common problem caused by antibacterial drugs, including TYGACIL.
 Sometimes, frequent watery or bloody diarrhea may occur and may be a sign of a more serious intestinal infection.
-If severe watery or bloody diarrhea develops, tell them to contact his or her healthcare provider [see Warnings and Precautions (5.8)].
+If severe watery or bloody diarrhea develops, advise patients to contact his or her healthcare provider [see Warnings and Precautions (5.8)].

 Development of Resistance